 Pioneertown is a world-renowned and historical little gem.
 It was founded and built in 1946 to look like the 1870s by a group of Hollywood investors, Dick Curtis, Roy Rogers, and Russell Hayden to name a few.
 Gene Autry filmed every episode of his show at the six-lane Pioneer Bowl bowling Alley, Rogers himself rolled out the first ball in 1949.

-More than 50 films and several television shows were filmed throughout the 1940’s and 1950’s.
-With facades for filming and interiors open to the public, it became a hot spot for the Western movie stars.
-Today you can enjoy a cocktail and a nibble at The Red Dog Saloon, or live music and dinner at the world famous Pappy & Harriet’s Palace, buy handmade pottery, take a long motorcycle ride or just enjoy an evening stroll down Mane Street.
-If you want to stay for a night or a week, there are many airbnb’s in the area and the Pioneertown Motel has 19 guest rooms, and is an original fixture built in 1946.
+More than 50 films and several television shows were filmed throughout the 1940s and 1950s.
+With facades for filming and interiors open to the public, it became a hot spot for Western movie stars.
+Today you can enjoy a cocktail and a nibble at The Red Dog Saloon, live music and dinner at the world-famous Pappy & Harriet’s Palace, buy handmade pottery, take a long motorcycle ride or just enjoy an evening stroll down Mane Street.
+If you want to stay for a night or a week, there are many Airbnb’s in the area, and the Pioneertown Motel has 19 guest rooms and is an original fixture built in 1946.
 Nowadays, they do a Wild West show called the Mane Street Stampede.
-It’s seasonal, but if you are lucky it operates on the 2nd and 4th Saturday at 2:30 PM.
+It’s seasonal, but if you are lucky, it operates on the 2nd and 4th Saturday at 2:30 PM.
 There is also the Pipes Canyon Wildlife Preserve, which allows you to hike or go horseback riding.
 With a population of only 420 people, it is truly rural living with fabulous homes and incredible views throughout Pioneertown, Burns Canyon, and Pipes Canyon.